 Many Dublin visitors will make a beeline for the Liberties to tour a certain giant of a world-famous brewery.
-If you’d like to wander off the beaten track and learn some new skills while you’re at it, there are lots of immersive experiences in the area.
-These include whiskey blending masterclasses, cocktail mixology workshops and other hands-on sessions at various distilleries within the historic Golden Triangle of Irish distilling, plus a beer brewing workshop at a tiny microbrewery.
-Sample a range of hand-crafted beers and unpack the brewing process from grain to bottle at the Artisan Brew Academy.
+If you’d like to wander off the beaten track and learn some new skills while you’re at it, there are a lot of immersive experiences in the area.
+These include whiskey blending masterclasses, cocktail mixology workshops and other hands-on sessions at various distilleries within the historic Golden Triangle of Irish distilling.
 Think like a mixologist as you master the Five Pillars of Flavour before building your own whiskey cocktail at Roe & Co Distillery’s Flavour Experience.
 Bottle your own cask-strength whiskey straight from the barrel at the Maturation Warehouse of Jameson Distillery Bow St – or create and bottle your own blended whiskey or botanical-infused gin at the Pearse Lyons Distillery and Gin School.
 Chemistry class never felt this much fun.

 Cook it yourself

 If you’d like to roll up your sleeves, Dublin has a range of eclectic cookery classes and workshops where you can pick up new culinary skills from some of the city’s most dynamic food personalities.
 Join Mexican-born food writer and grocer Lily Ramirez-Foran at Portobello’s Picado Mexican Kitchen, a speciality shop with a demo kitchen where Lily shares her expertise.
 Further up the Grand Canal, Warehouse Food Market is another specialist grocer and café that acts as an event space for chef-led workshops.
-Out in the seaside suburb of Blackrock, Lynda Booth’s Dublin Cookery School provides a state-of-the-art setting for a range of daytime and evening classes, including a Friday Night Supper Club that pairs fab food with good drinks, great music and fun company.
+Not too far away in Ballsbridge lies Alix Gardners Cookery School.
+Set in a traditional Dublin Townhouse, veteran chef Alix Gardner hosts small, informal cooking classes that are ideal for all levels of ability.

 If you’d rather sit back and be served by the professionals, we’ve got you covered with Dublin’s best outdoor dining.